Amortized Channel Divergence for Asymptotic Quantum Channel Discrimination: Generalized Fuchs-van-de-Graaf inequality

 \section{Generalized Fuchs-van-de-Graaf inequality}

 A well known inequality in quantum information theory is the following Fuchs-van-de-Graaf inequality \cite{FG99}:

 which holds for density operators $\rho$ and $\sigma$, and $F(\rho,\sigma)\coloneqq\Vert\sqrt{\rho}\sqrt{\sigma}\Vert _{1}^{2}$.
-The following lemma generalizes this relation to the case of positive semi-definite operators $A$ and $B$, and it also represents a tighter bound than that given in \cite[Theorem 7]{Audenaert2008}.
+The following lemma, proved in \cite[Supplementary~Lemma~3]{CKW14}, generalizes this relation to the case of positive semi-definite operators $A$ and $B$, and it also represents a tighter bound than that given in \cite[Theorem 7]{Audenaert2008}.
 (Note that \cite[Theorem 7]{Audenaert2008} generalizes one of the inequalities in \cite[Equation (1)]{Kholevo1972} to positive semi-definite operators.)
-The proof of Lemma~\ref{lem:FvdG-PSD} is very similar to the proof of Theorem 7 of \cite{Audenaert2008}, but it features a minor change in the reasoning.
+The proof of Lemma~\ref{lem:FvdG-PSD} that we give below is very similar to the proof of Theorem 7 of \cite{Audenaert2008}, but it features a minor change in the reasoning.
+The proof is also different from that given in \cite[Supplementary~Lemma~3]{CKW14}.

-\begin{lemma} For positive semi-definite, trace class operators $A$ and $B$ acting on a separable Hilbert space, we have that
+\begin{lemma}[\cite{CKW14}] For positive semi-definite, trace class operators $A$ and $B$ acting on a separable Hilbert space, we have that

 \end{lemma}

 \begin{proof} For convenience, we give a complete proof and follow the proof of Theorem 7 of \cite{Audenaert2008} quite closely.
 Consider two general operators $P$ and $Q$, and define their sum and difference as $S=P+Q$ and $D=P-Q$.
 Then $P=\left( S+D\right) /2$ and $Q=\left( S-D\right) /2$.
 Consider that